What is EB-5 Visa for USA?

 How can Malescu Law assist you?

 The EB-5 green card for the USA requires extensive documentation and expertise in business and immigration to navigate the complex regulations surrounding the investment requirements.
 The EB-5 investors are often subject to scams and investment fraud and it is recommended to work with an attorney.
-Our experienced business and immigration lawyers in Miami, Florida can advise you along all steps to obtain the EB-5 green card, prepare the applications and assist you with the EB-5 compliant business plan.
+Our experienced EB5 Visa Lawyers in Miami, Florida USA can advise you along all steps to obtain the EB-5 green card, prepare the applications and assist you with the EB-5 compliant business plan.

 Malescu Law P.A. -Business & Immigration Lawyers